ZSvedic/WebBS-Calculator/README.md

 After that you can simply run the WebBloatScore ASP.NET MVC application.

 ## Calculation
-As described on https://www.webbloatscore.com/, the web bloat score is calculated as `WebBS = TotalPageSize / PageImageSize`

 In the project the calculation is happening in the [SlimmerExecutor](https://github.com/ZSvedic/WebBS-Calculator/blob/master/WebBloatScore/Models/SlimerExecutor.cs) class:
 1. First SlimmerJS is [executed](https://github.com/ZSvedic/WebBS-Calculator/blob/master/WebBloatScore/Models/SlimerExecutor.cs#L70).
 It creates and stores a screenshot of the web page and returns the total size of the page.
 2. After that [PngQuant](https://github.com/kornelski/pngquant) library is used to [optimize](https://github.com/ZSvedic/WebBS-Calculator/blob/master/WebBloatScore/Models/SlimerExecutor.cs#L125) the screenshot of the page.